Our lab is located at the Dept. of Computer Science, and it is part of the OsloMet AI Lab.

 - We accept visiting researchers.
 Send an email to firstname.lastname@example.org.

-- We mentor students on research projects, bachelor and master thesis at the intersection of living technology, artificial life, artificial intelligence, robotics, and art.
+- We mentor students on research projects, bachelor and master thesis at the intersection of living technology, artificial life, artificial intelligence, robotics, computational neuroscience and art.
 We expect to produce some sort of tangible results by the end of the mentorship period, for example a research paper, a poster, or a demo/presentation of the project.
 Interested?
 Send an email to email@example.com.

 - Dr. Gustavo Mello, Structural Models of Biological Neural Networks.
 2018 (ongoing).